Atlanta Beltline: Northside Trail

 The first section of the Northside Trail opened in 2010 and forms part of a larger network of trails at the south end of Buckhead, the northern third of the city, in and around Tanyard Creek Park in the Collier Hills area.
 An additional stretch, the Northside Spur Trail was opened 2015.

 The trail will eventually connect to the Peachtree Creek Greenway and the PATH400 once complete.

+Southside Trail

+Once complete, the Southside Trail will extend 2.4 mi.
+A completed portion links to the Southwest Trail near Metropolitan Parkway just past Pittsburgh Yards®.

+Southeast Trail

+Once it's finished, the Southeast Trail will extend 2.5 mi and connect the Eastside and Southside Trails.
+A completed and open portion links to the Eastside Trail near Krog Street Tunnel and continues southeast through Reynoldstown.
+The in-construction segment will run from there to Boulevard Southeast.